3lvis/DATASource/README.md

 ### UITableViewDataSource

-`DATASource` takes ownership of your `UITableViewDATASource` providing boilerplate functionality for the most common tasks, but if you need to override any of the `UITableViewDATASource` methods you can use the `DATASourceDelegate`.
+`DATASource` takes ownership of your `UITableViewDataSource` providing boilerplate functionality for the most common tasks, but if you need to override any of the `UITableViewDataSource` methods you can use the `DATASourceDelegate`.

 ## UICollectionView